Look into My Eyes (Gotham): Plot

-At Sirens Nightclub, Jervis Tetch (Benedict Samuel) performs an hypnosis show to the audience, to Barbara's (Erin Richards) delight but Tabitha's (Jessica Lucas) concern.
+At Sirens Nightclub, Jervis Tetch (Benedict Samuel) performs a hypnosis show to the audience, to Barbara's (Erin Richards) delight but Tabitha's (Jessica Lucas) concern.
 He selects a man of the audience to be his volunteer after seeing his wife's collar.
 After performing the hypnosis on the man, he whispers something to him before freeing him from the hypnosis.
 Barbara questions whether people can do anything he says to which Tetch explains, "only things they secretly wish to do".

 At Wayne Manor, Bruce's (David Mazouz) doppelganger reveals to Bruce and Alfred (Sean Pertwee) that he's named "514A" but "5" to be short and that he awoke in Indian Hill over a year ago and they performed tests on him.
 Bruce decides to let him stay with them although Alfred is worried about him.
 Having slept with Valerie (Jamie Chung), Gordon (Benjamin McKenzie) goes to the GCPD to collect his bounty.
 He runs into Lee (Morena Baccarin), who was being offered her previous job back by Barnes (Michael Chiklis).
 She explains to Jim that she is moving permanently to Gotham with her fiancé, who is a doctor in head trauma in the Gotham General, and she is seeking to join the GCPD again.

 That night, the man Tetch hypnotized is awoken by a phone call.
 The man in the other end is Tetch, who whispers the same words he used and uses it to open the door for him.
 The man kills his wife under the hypnosis and is then told by Tetch to kill himself while Tetch takes the house for himself as he plans on finding his missing sister, Alice.
 Alice (Naian Gonzalez Norvind) is revealed to be living with a gift; she has a virus in her blood that kills people.
 She accidentally kills her landlord when he tries to kiss her.

 Mayor James (Richard Kind) announces to the press that he plans on continuing his position as mayor.
 However, Cobblepot (Robin Lord Taylor) and his mob interrupt the press to criticize the "corrupt" system and Mayor James and announces that he will run for mayor in the new elections.
 Bruce and Alfred notice scars on "5"'s body and are confused when he bests Alfred in boxing and takes a punch without feeling pain.
 Tetch visits Gordon, asking for help in finding Alice.
 He explains that after losing their parents, he took care of her when she began experiencing a rare condition, to which he sought help from Hugo Strange.
 It revealed a poison in her blood and he took her for "supervision" and never saw her again.
 After hearing of the Indian Hill breakout, he deduces that she escaped alongside the others.
 Gordon agrees to find her when he doubles the GCPD's offer.